 Washington’s hopes seemed to fade there.
 The Ducks tallied two more sacks, one from Harmon and one shared between Burch and outside linebacker Jaeden Moore, to force another punt.
 Nine plays later, Gabriel found tight end Terrance Ferguson (4 catches for 48 yards, 1 TD), for a 19-yard touchdown pass which extended Oregon’s lead to 28 points.

-Washington’s next drive, another 3-and-out, saw outside linebacker Teitum Tuioti record a program-record 10th sack of the game.
+Washington’s next drive, another 3-and-out, saw outside linebacker Teitum Tuioti record the defense’s 10th sack of the game, tying the all-time program record.

 “If you can do it on Monday, you can do it on Saturday,” Burch said of Oregon’s record-setting performance.
 “Everybody was buying in throughout the week, and they made it happen.”